Water Quality Program Supervisor, Certified Lake Manager & Director of Biology

 Water Quality Specialist

-Evgeny Burlyaev is a Water Quality Specialist who serves as a member of SOLitude’s Biology team.
+Evgeny Burlyaev is a water quality specialist who serves as a member of SOLitude’s Biology team.
 He conducts water quality and biological assessments, and has contributed to several water resource projects focused on nutrient loading and Agricultural Best Management Practices.
-Evgeny has special interest in using ecological design to create bioswales and beneficial vegetative buffers as natural solutions to runoff and point-source pollution problems.
+Evgeny has a special interest in using ecological design to create bioswales and beneficial vegetative buffers as natural solutions to runoff and point-source pollution problems.

 Evgeny appreciates exploring the natural world, often traveling the East Coast to find new trails and swimming holes.
 He participates in local volleyball and soccer leagues, and also enjoys snow sports in the winter.